michaelmacinnis/oh/MANUAL.md

 ## Command-Line Interface

-Oh provides a command-line interface to Unix and Unix-like systems.
+The oh shell provides a command-line interface to Unix and Unix-like systems.

 (Much of this section shamelessly copied from "An Introduction to the UNIX Shell")